lukso-network/docs/docs/faq/network/validators.md

 ## How can I check if my validator is deposited and attesting?

 You can check your validator keys on the [Mainnet Consensus Explorer](https://explorer.consensus.mainnet.lukso.network/) or [Testnet Consensus Explorer](https://explorer.consensus.testnet.lukso.network/) by searching for them.
 The page will show you the status of the validator key and their last attestations and proposals.
-If you want to check multiple validator keys simultainiously, you can add them to the dashboard.
-For adding higher validator amounts, you can also check out the [script automation](https://docs.luksoverse.io/docs/mainnet/complete-node-guide/monitoring/explorers) by the community.
+You can add multiple validator keys to the dashboard to check numerous validator keys simultaneously.
+For adding higher validator amounts to the dashboard, you can also check out the [script automation](https://docs.luksoverse.io/docs/mainnet/complete-node-guide/monitoring/explorers) by the community.

 ## Will the testnet be open to community validators?